John Henry Williams (baseball)

-John Henry Williams (August 27, 1968 – March 6, 2004) was the only son of baseball player Ted Williams.
+John Henry Dussault Williams (August 27, 1968 – March 6, 2004) was the only son of baseball player Ted Williams.
 His mother was Ted's third wife, Dolores Wettach.

 Background

+Williams was born in August 1968 in Brattleboro, Vermont.
+His father named him "John-Henry" after the folk hero of the same name and his mother chose the middle name "Dussault" after Ding Dussault, a friend of the family and athletics coach at Tufts University.

 Williams saw little of his father after his parents divorced in 1972.
 He attended Ted Williams baseball camp and would see his father at camp once a week during the summer.
 By all accounts, the relationship between Ted and Dolores remained chilly as their children grew.
 Dolores raised John Henry and his sister Claudia on a farm near Putney, Vermont.

 He attended Vermont Academy, a small private college preparatory high school in Saxtons River, and graduated in 1986.
 He spent three semesters at Bates College before transferring to the University of Maine and earning a B.S. in marketing in 1991.

 Business

 In 1992, during the height of the sports card boom, John Henry, along with Grand Slam Marketing, founded a sports card company called the Ted Williams Card Company.
-The company issued two baseball and one football sets (all three composed of retired players) over the next three years before it folded in 1995.
+The company issued two baseball and one football set (all three composed of retired players) over the next three years before it folded in 1995.

 In 1999, he ran an internet service provider under the name hitter.net (formally known as Hitter Communications) that offered "nationwide" dial-up Internet access.
 The "nationwide" dial up service was offered as a white label product of AT&T with local dialup being provided by equipment at the Hitter.Net offices in Hernando, Florida.
 The company was considered to be one of the largest ISPs within the Tampa Bay area.
 Hitter.Net was assigned a dedicated account team and was onsite weekly 2 to 3 times a week, the sales led also which handled most of the larger ISPs within the region.
 John Henry also owned an adult web hosting company by the name of Strictly Hosting.
 The ISP went out of business in 2001 after filing for bankruptcy protection and was acquired by Earthlink.
 The adult web hosting company also went out of business during 2001 and was sold to another adult web hosting company which continued its operations for a few years afterward.